 - Retaining existing customers is so much easier (and more budget-friendly) than acquiring new ones.

 - Loyalty programs helps move existing customers further down the funnel as part of a consistent strategy.

 - Identify churn customers simply by checking user activity over a specific period.

-- Also, customer loyalty programs help you discover which customers are your strongest brand evangelists.
+- Customer loyalty programs help you discover which customers are your strongest brand evangelists.

-- Alternatively, through loyalty program rewards, you can look for members who have influencer potential for your brand.
+- Through loyalty program rewards, you can look for members who have influencer potential for your brand.

-- Last, when a member drops out of one channel (e.g. unfollows you on Instagram) you can still reach out to them through the rewards program.
+- When a member drops out of one channel (e.g. unfollows you on Instagram) you can still reach out to them through the rewards program.